sictweb/dps945/notes/week07.md

 ### Friday 16 August notes

 Today, each group will present their work.
-Here is a [link to the schedule](/schedule-detailed#fredag-friday-16-august).
+Here is a [link to the presentation schedule](/schedule-detailed#fredag-friday-16-august).
 We will begin at 08:30, so Team A should be ready to go then.
-Sofie will attend, and Anders (teacher of Rasmus) will too for Team E's presentation.
+Sofie will attend, and Anders (teacher of Rasmus) will attend for Team E's presentation.

 Each timeslot will be about 40 minutes in length.
 That should allow a few minutes setup and completion time between each team's presentation.